ElmahdiK/solidjs-retrogame/README.md

 ## Project setup instructions

-How to play ?
+1/ How to play ?

-1/ Go to solidjs-retrogame folder :
+- Go to solidjs-retrogame folder & launch this :

 ```
 npm run start